 - Town Planners and the designated Sound Consultant will contact you to find out more information about your systems and discuss placement.

 - Each Theme Camp/sound system will then be issued a permit (possibly with attached conditions of use) to bring their sound system to the Paddock.

 - Each Sound Camp will be placed in accordance to Town Planning/Operations Manager’s instructions, and orientation of the sound systems will be subject to a discussion with the Kiwiburn Sound Consultant.

 - All Sound Camps must supply a roster of nominated contact persons (Sound Representatives) to act as a camp liaison for each night of operation.
-This roster shall be supplied to the site office upon arrival at the festival.
+This roster shall be supplied to the site office upon arrival at the festival and clearly displayed in your own camp.
 The nominated person shall be responsible for enacting all instructions from Kiwiburn management or their representative.
 They will need to stay around their camp at all times said camp is in operation.
 If you are unable to be located within 10 minutes of the Kiwiburn representative requesting your presence, your system may be shut down until you are located.

 - On Wednesday afternoon, Sound Representatives and Site/Operations Management will meet to conduct a sound check to determine a good operating level that we can run at night.